revive-adserver/revive-adserver/README.txt

     Support:
     ------------------------------------------------------------------------
-    Questions about Max Media Manager should be directed to the mailing lists.
-More information about it can be found on the Max Media Manager homepage.
+    Questions about Openads should be directed to the mailing lists.
+More information about it can be found on the Openads homepage.
 Bug reports and questions related to the development of Max are also welcome on the site.